-Figures and table showing changes in Prandtl number for ammonia with changes in temperature and pressure
+Figures and table with changes in Prandtl number for ammonia with changes in temperature and pressure.

 The Prandtl Number - Pr - is a dimensionless number approximating the ratio of momentum diffusivity (kinematic viscosity) to thermal diffusivity - and is often used in heat transfer and free and forced convection calculations.

 The Prandtl number can for calculations be expressed as

 Below, Prandtl numbers for ammonia at varying temperatures and pressures are given in figures and table.